SAP-samples/partner-reference-application/Tutorials/32-Test-Trace-Debug-ERP.md

 3. Run the command `cds watch --profile development` on the command line interface.
 This starts the web application with the above development configuration.

-## Hybrid Test
+## Hybrid Testing

-In addition to testing the application in a strictly local setup, you can use a *hybrid setup*.
-In a hybrid setup, the application runs locally (in SAP Business Application Studio) but uses features provided by SAP BTP, such as destination definitions and Cloud Foundry services.
+In addition to testing the application in a strictly local setup, you can use a *hybrid setup* as described in the capire documentation about [hybrid testing](https://cap.cloud.sap/docs/advanced/hybrid-testing#hybrid-testing).
+Testing in a hybrid setup, runs the application locally (in SAP Business Application Studio), but using services on the SAP BTP, running in the Cloud Foundry runtime and destination definitions on the SAP BTP.
 This setup behaves more like a productive setup while still offering the flexibility and simplicity of a locally run application.
 However, testing your application in a hybrid setup requires some configuration in your SAP BTP subaccount and your development environment in SAP Business Application Studio.

 ### Setup in the Development SAP BTP Subaccount